Nathan W. Hale: Early political career

+Congress

 Elected as a Republican to the Fifty-ninth and Sixtieth Congresses, Hale served from March 4, 1905, to March 3, 1909.
 He was an unsuccessful candidate for re-election in 1908 to the Sixty-first Congress.

 Hale was a delegate to the Republican National Convention in 1908 and a member of the Republican National Committee from 1908 to 1912.

+Later career and death

 In 1909, he moved to Los Angeles, California, and engaged in the oil and real estate business until his death.

-Death
+Death and burial

 On September 16, 1941, Hale died in Alhambra, California, at age 81 years, 217 days.
 He is interred at Rose Hills Memorial Park in Whittier, California.
 Hale Road in Knoxville is named after him.